VoidWalkerDev/Nexa/README.md

 ## Acknowledgements

-This project was developed with the assistance of AI, demonstrating its potential in software development.
+This project was developed by the devs with the assistance of AI, demonstrating its potential in software development.